onewaykaranja/back_up/README.md

-A back up bash script
+A bash script to create a backup in a different location within the local storage